A comfort zone for women artists in Uganda

 Fari Sow So, this exhibition, Njabala This is not how, that you’re launching on International Women’s Day, it’s about themes of memory, love, womanhood, and activism.
 In your context of being a woman curator in the art scene in Uganda, why do you think it’s important to highlight those themes in particular?

-Martha Kazungu: I think the themes come by default from the folklore, which is the umbrella of the whole exhibition, so maybe I should just give you a very brief introduction.
-The Njabala folklore is putting two women at the forefront, there is a mother and a daughter.
-The daughter is depicted as one who is not able to work or provide for the needs of the husband.
-And then there’s a mother who is sneaking into the daughter’s home to teach her how the work should be done right.
-And I think that society, just like Njabala’s mother is telling women how to live their life.
-This is how you cook, how you sleep, there are so many rules for women in Uganda and in every context, of course, even in Europe.
-It depends on where you are, every woman has some kind of injustice, but the degree to which it happens to them really depends on where you go.
+Martha Kazungu: I think all themes come from the Njabala folklore, which is the umbrella of the whole exhibition, so maybe I should just give you a very brief introduction.
+The Njabala folklore puts two women at the forefront, there is a mother and a daughter.
+The daughter is depicted as one who is unable to work or provide for the needs of the husband.
+And the mother sneaks into the daughter’s matrimonial home to teach her the ways of house keeping.
+And I think that society, just like Njabala’s mother is telling women how to live their lives.
+This is how you talk, how you dress…, there are so many rules for women in Uganda and in every context, of course, even in Europe.
+It depends on where you are, every woman has some kind of injustice, but the degree to which it happens to them really depends on where you live.

-About the exhibition, the themes of love, for example, the story has a couple, Njabala and the husband, so there’s already marriage.
-Love, by default, becomes a theme.
+In the exhibition, the themes of love, for example is inspired by couple -Njabala and the husband.
 And then, of course, activism.
 Why we do all this work is basically to remind people that women have brains and emotions and values and all of these things because the way the world is moving right now is people just thinking that women embody something else that’s not as acknowledged as for men.
 All the themes are really derived from the folklore and we named ourselves Njabala Foundation because we want to allow ourselves to be inspired by this folklore because it has so many layers on so many stories that can really correspond to our current needs, in the contemporary era, to understand how did we get here?
 This folklore has been told for centuries.
 How did we get into this situation and why has the plight of a woman been normalized in many contexts?
-Because stories like this introduce the problem way before we’re even born.
-And so how can we approach these problems by interrogating these folklores and establishing ways in which we can ask questions?
+Hhow can we approach these problems by interrogating these folklores and establishing ways in which we can ask questions?
 What would Njabala do if she was alive today?
 What would her mother do if she was telling Njabala what to do today?

-And the exhibition, all the eight artists are basically reenacting the role of the Njabala’s mother in the folklore.
+In the exhibition, all the eight artists namely, Immy Mali, Bathsheba Okwenje, Miriam Watsemba, Sandra Suubi, Pamela Enyonu, Sarah Nansubuga, Esteri Tebandeke and Lilian Nabulime are basically reenacting the role of the Njabala’s mother in the folklore.
 But instead of telling “this is how you do…”, they’re telling her, “this is not how…”.
 And basically, the idea is to say that women can do a variety of things, not just one way of living or doing, which is very, very important for us, freedom of expression and giving the women the platform to think that, within themselves, they can get out of this mould they have been confined to for the past generations.

 The show is proposing very bold suggestions for approaching problems women have to deal with, domestic violence, for example, or child marriages.
-I don’t know if you know, but Uganda had the longest closed schools during the pandemic, nearly two years.
+I don’t know if you know, but Uganda had the longest closure of schools during the pandemic, nearly two years.
 And in this period, more than 6000 girls became pregnant.
-And these girls are now stuck at home with their babies as the boys are back to school.
+And these girls are now stuck at home with their babies as the baby — fathers are back to school.
 Things like this are what the artists are depicting.
-For example, one of them went to like this community, where these girls are born, took a story to tell, you know, cause when you hear these things in the news, they look so far away.
-But it is about people with lives, with hearts, with dignity and who deserve also a life.
-What our exhibition does is take things from the news to the actual tangible reality, to actually see these people who are the victims of the society that was created for women in this country.
+For example, one of artists called Miriam Watsemba went to the community where these girls live and made photographs of them in their previous schools, places where they were not allowed to return when they became mothers.
+When you hear about these things in the news, they look so far away.
+But it is about people with lives, with hearts, with dignity and who also deserve a decent life.
+What our exhibition does is take things from the news to the actual tangible reality, to actually see these people who are the victims of the society that was created for women in our country.
 There are eight artists and each of them has a very significant but different approach to the whole story.

 Fari Sow: It is very interesting that you’re revisiting this folklore that has been told for centuries, but you still find relevance in it today.
 A pessimist could think of it as if the condition of women has not changed since then, but it’s just that you adapt the folklore and its meaning to the situation of today.
 Do you think that there is tangible change happening in Ugandan society or is that what you want to accomplish in the future?
 Do you think, with your role as a curator and by highlighting women artists and activists, you can make a tangible change?